threefoldfoundation/threefold_data/content/project/cicolab/cicolab.md

 - Sean is developing a framework for measuring business impact beyond financial profits.
 <br/>
 <br/>
 While everyone is working on very different projects, we are all striving to create better conditions for decision-making, knowledge sharing, and highlighting flows of valuable information which may be invisible.
-CICOLAB cultivates an extensive “knowledge garden” i.e. database of interviews and roundtable discussions, plus maps and other visuals showing (a) various core aspects of collective intelligence, (b) who is working on what, and (c) their actual or possible relationships.
+CICOLAB cultivates an extensive “knowledge garden” i.e. database of interviews and round table discussions, plus maps and other visuals showing (a) various core aspects of collective intelligence, (b) who is working on what, and (c) their actual or possible relationships.

 ### The Process: